lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    assert len(initial_selection) == 150

 The result of the query is a tag in the web-app under the name "initial-selection".
-The tag contains the images which were selected by the sampling algorithm.
+The tag contains the images which were selected by the selection strategy.
 Head there to scroll through the samples and download the selected images before annotating them.
 Alternatively, you can access the filenames of the selected images via the attribute `labeled_set` as shown above.